nomp-org/libnomp/docs/developer-docs.rst

 .. code-block:: bash

-    lnrun debug 200
+    lnrun debug api-200

 Additionally, you can set the port and the target device for the specific session.
-You can view the available options by :code:`lnrun -h debug`.
+You can view the available options by :code:`lnrun help debug`.

 By default the test starts on `localhost:5005`, and a debug viewer should be connected to this target address.
 For example, the following figure shows how clion connects to